 In terms of green web hosting, SiteGround has already implemented quite a few environmentally responsible measures and is constantly improving its efforts.

-Looking at shared hosting options, SiteGround offers 3 plans priced between $6.99/mo and $14.99/mo.
+Looking at shared hosting options, SiteGround offers 3 plans priced between $2.99/mo and $7.99/mo.
 While these are more of a premium option, the resources you get are quite inclusive.

 All SiteGround plans come with a free SSL, daily backups, CDN, email accounts, managed WordPress, and caching.
 None of the plans include a free domain.

-- StartUp ($6.99/mo) – comes with 10GB SSD storage for a single website, which can uphold 10 000 monthly visits.
+- StartUp ($2.99/mo) – comes with 10GB SSD storage for a single website, which can uphold 10 000 monthly visits.
 This plan will be most fitting for personal use or a smaller project.

-- GrowBig ($9.99/mo) – allows hosting an unlimited number of websites and gives 20GB SSD storage for it.
-The site will be capable of handling up to 25 000 monthly visits.
+- GrowBig ($4.99/mo) – allows hosting an unlimited number of websites and gives 20GB SSD storage for it.
+The site will be capable of handling up to 100 000 monthly visits.
 There are also a few additional perks like on-demand backups, Ultrafast PHP, staging, and a collaboration tool.
 This can easily support a small-to-medium business website’s needs.

-- GoGeek ($14.99/mo) – supports unlimited websites and gives 40GB SSD storage for it.
-The site can handle 100 000 visits/mo and also comes with on-demand backups, Ultrafast PHP, staging, collaboration tool, as well as a white-label panel for clients and priority support.
+- GoGeek ($7.99/mo) – supports unlimited websites and gives 40GB SSD storage for it.
+The site can handle 400 000 visits/mo and also comes with on-demand backups, Ultrafast PHP, staging, a collaboration tool, as well as a white-label panel for clients and priority support.
 This can be used as reseller hosting or for medium business-oriented websites.

 In short, plans are very well equipped in terms of freebies like SSL, automated backups, or custom caching.
-However, the prices are on the premium end, and the storage limitations are pretty big.
+You'd rarely see such things on shared hosting.

 To get the best of both worlds, go with GrowBig.
 Not only can you host more than 1 website but also get additional tools like staging, on-demand backups, and improved performance.
 With a 3-year billing cycle, the price will come up to $629.64.
 No renewal rates.
 Don’t forget to check if there’s a discount available too.